OpenFLUID/openfluid/doc/contents/dev_srccode.md

-# Fortran 77/90 source code integration {#dev_srccode_fortran}
+# Integrating Fortran code {#dev_srccode_fortran}

-The C++ - Fortran interface is defined in the openfluid/tools/FortranCPP.hpp file.
+The C++/Fortran interface is defined in the openfluid/tools/FortranCPP.hpp file.
+It allows to integrate Fortran 77/90 code into simulators.<br/>
-In order to execute Fortran code from a simulator, this Fortran source code have to be wrapped into subroutines that will be called from the C++ code of the simulator.
+In order to execute Fortran code from a simulator, the Fortran source code have to be wrapped into subroutines that are called from the C++ code of the simulator.
 To help developers of simulators to achieve this wrapping operation, the FortranCPP.hpp file defines dedicated instructions.
-These instructions allows calls of Fortran77 and Fortran90 source code.
 You are invited to read the FortranCPP.hpp file to get more information about these instructions.
 <br/>